Green, Healthy, and Affordable Housing for Resilient Communities

 The open ocean is facing rapid industrialization through traditional uses, such as fishing and shipping, and areas of growth including deep-sea mining, offshore aquaculture, offshore energy development, and communications infrastructure that together drive the emerging "Blue Economy."
 The management and governance of resources in marine areas beyond national jurisdiction is an urgent focus of the international community.
 This project will develop the strategic foundation for Duke University researchers to become the premiere academic resource for high seas ocean governance.

-Daniel Dunn, Nicholas School of the Environment; John Virdin and Katie Latanich, Nicholas Institute for Environmental Policy Solutions; Steve Roady, Duke Law School and Nicholas Institute for Environmental Policy Solutions.
+Daniel Dunn, Nicholas School of the Environment; John Virdin and Katie Latanich, Nicholas Institute for Energy, Environment & Sustainability; Steve Roady, Duke Law School and Nicholas Institute for Energy, Environment & Sustainability.

 Artisanal Gold Mining Intervention Assessment